 I’ve never been a runner.
 In fact, in high school instead of doing track in the spring to help me prepare for fall sports, I decided to play tennis.
 Why?
 Because there was minimal running/conditioning and we ate snacks in between matches.
 Never in a million years did I think I would be training for a half marathon.
+It took a lot of time and a lot of miles, but I have completed multiple half marathons and I have put together some half marathon training tips for beginners for anyone who wants to start training.

-Then in college, I made the decision not to play sports.
+In college, I made the decision not to play sports.
 I know this decision allowed me to take the time to focus on school so I could get into graduate school, but I missed the competition.
 I missed the training and I missed pushing myself physically.

 This lead me to training for some 5ks, which seemed really intimidating at the time.
 After three or four 5ks, I felt pretty confident.
 I was running about an 8 minute mile and actually enjoyed pushing myself to become faster.
 Naturally, the next step was to try a 10K.
 I signed up for the Dempsey Challenge with a couple friends hoping to get the opportunity to meet Patrick Dempsey.
 Unfortunately, those friends ended up dropping down from the 10k to the 5k.
 So I ran it by myself.
 I remember McDreamy driving by in a car waving and cheering us on.
 That is when I got my “second wind” and finished with my fastest time.